 Why didn’t you tell anyone?
 What didn’t you contact the police immediately after your boss or the boss of your boss assaulted you?
 Why didn’t you tell your parents that the priest touched you inappropriately after choir practice?
 Why you never told anyone about your husband beating you?

 Getting over abuse and being able to speak about it is a very very hard thing to do.
 Images flow back in one’s mind every time one thinks about what happens.
-Or perhaps, one chooses to block completely this memory from surfacing.
+Or perhaps, one chooses to block this memory from surfacing completely.
 That horrible act leaves deep traces in the psychological state of a person.
 Many years can pass before she or he can tell anyone about it.

 In the grand scheme of things, the “Why didn’t you tell anyone?” question is way less important than the fact that it did happen and it changed one’s life forever.
-But sadly, this is the question way too many people are asking after they hear about a #metoo or another abuse story from the past getting the light of day.
+But sadly, this is the question way too many people ask after they hear about a #metoo or another abuse story from the past getting the light of day.

 “Why didn’t you tell anyone?” and “Why don’t we wait for the investigation on trial to tell us the truth?” are questions you probably shouldn’t put your base on.
 Not anymore.
 Never again.